lyrixx/private-stuff/README.md

 ## Usage

-1. copy `.env` to `.env.local` and set a really string password
+1. copy `.env` to `.env.local` and set a really strong password
 2. copy `data/websites.yaml.dist` to `data/websites.yaml` and fill it with your data
 3. run `castor build`
-4. deploy `build/index.html` somewhere
+4. deploy `dist/public/index.html` somewhere

+If you use cloudflare, you can deploy the `dist/` folder to a worker.

 ## License